 Early maps show large pools had formed on both the North and South side of the Himley Road where downstream Coppice Mill stopped up the watercourse.

-In the 17th Century, Dud Dudley is said to have set up a furnace for a new process of smelting iron using pit coal in the fields and woods to the North side of Askew Bridge.
+In the 17th Century, Dud Dudley is said to have set up a furnace for a new process of smelting iron using pit coal in the fields and woods near Askew Bridge.

 The furnace bellows were likely powered by water from the pools.